iamfuntime/unimap/README.md

 # Credit

 This tool was heavily inspired by a few different tools that I came across while studying for my OSCP.
-After heavily using [Reconnoitre](https://github.com/codingo/Reconnoitre) written by [Codingo](https://www.twitter.com/codingo_).
-When running this tool, it would make some recommendations on further tools to run.
-I decided I wanted to have the option to run these automatically.
+After heavily using [Reconnoitre](https://github.com/codingo/Reconnoitre) written by [Codingo](https://www.twitter.com/codingo_), it would make some recommendations on further tools to run.
+But because I'm lazy, I wanted to have the option to run these automatically.
 But full Nmap scans can take an extremely long time, so I needed to find something else.
 In walks [onetwopunch](https://github.com/superkojiman/onetwopunch) which uses unicornscan to scan for open ports and then pushes that to Nmap.
 I utilized both these ideas.
 Much of the layout ideas were influenced by [Dave Kennedy](https://www.twitter.com/HackingDave).

 # Usage